|

 Gilbert cars, and most of the Lionel Flyer cars, were designed as

 toys to be played with by young boys.
-Cars from the three
+Cars from the

 "Modern S" manufacturers clearly are not.

-Models and S-Helper Service sell their equipment with a choice of
+These "Modern S" manufacturers sell their equipment with a choice of

 either Gilbert-Compatible ("Hi-Rail") wheels and